 Does a Roof Lantern Affect the Replacement Conservatory Roof Cost?

 A roof lantern comes in all shapes and sizes.
-Usually a Lantern is a smaller glass roof mounted on a flat roof such as a GRP warm roof.
+Usually, a Lantern is a smaller glass roof mounted on a flat roof such as a GRP warm roof.
 Roof lanterns let natural light into flat roof extensions, they can also be flat or pitched.
 The size and material of the lantern roof will ultimately determine the final price.

 What Other Factors Affect the Replacement Conservatory Roof Cost?

 Apart from the cost of the actual conservatory roof itself, the replacement conservatory roof cost includes the installation.
 The installer you choose will have a bearing on the replacement conservatory roof cost.
 Again the same is true when picking an installer, the lowest price isn’t the best approach.
 A poorly installed roof can be as bad and problematic as a poorly designed or manufactured roof.
-Choose an experienced installation team that know what they are doing.
+Choose an experienced installation team that knows what they are doing.

-In order to get a fair price, Best Glaze recommend getting quotes from three different installers.
+In order to get a fair price, Best Glaze recommends getting quotes from three different installers.
 Try and choose a local installer and a large company.
 Just keep in mind that a National company isn’t always the best.
-A lot of companies tend to treat customers poorly once they have have paid, customer service is poor.
+A lot of companies tend to treat customers poorly once they have paid, customer service is poor.